-Most services rely on a specific multi-vendor combination of hardware and software products, making niche monitoring products offered by their manufacturers useless or inefficient for monitoring such services as a whole.
+Most services rely on a specific multi-vendor combination of hardware and software products, making the niche monitoring products offered by their manufacturers useless or inefficient for monitoring such services as a whole.

-In addition, remaining highly available, most business services should also meet custom Service Level Agreements (SLAs).
+In addition, remaining highly available, most business services should also meet the custom Service Level Agreements (SLAs).
 Those SLAs are often contracted and their violation can lead to huge reputational and financial losses.

-Status and performance indicators of a service modeled inside AggreGate Network Manager can be accompanied with their operational level and service level requirements, allowing to:
+The status and performance indicators of a service modeled inside AggreGate Network Manager can be accompanied with their operational level and service level requirements, allowing to: